 that there is a continuous need for international efforts to strengthen our knowledge and analysis

+of migration, as shared understandings will improve policies that unlock the potential of

-of migration.
-We must gather and share more and better data.
-We must ensure that current and potential migrants are fully informed about their options, rights and duties, while all our citizens should have access to objective, clear information of the benefits and challenges migration creates rather than misleading narratives .
+sustainable development for all.
+We must collect and disseminate quality data.
+We must ensure that current and potential migrants are fully informed about their rights, obligations and options for safe, orderly and regular migration, and are aware of the risks of irregular migration.
+We also must provide all our citizens with access to objective, evidence-based, clear information about the benefits and challenges of migration , with a view to dispelling misleading narratives that generate negative perceptions of migrants.

 Shared Responsibilities